 - Stay here for 3-4 hours.
-Each lunch at LAVA Restaurant – it is one of the best in the country.
+Each lunch at LAVA Restaurant – it is one of the best restaurants in Iceland.

 - They give you a waterproof wristband that links to your Credit Card to purchase drinks while you’re in the water so you won’t have to worry about bringing cash (yes there is a bar in the water 🙂 )

-Then you will start your drive down the Iceland South Coast (Route 1 – Ring Road).
+After visiting the Blue Lagoon, you will start your official Iceland road trip down the Iceland South Coast (Route 1 – Ring Road).

-- ~2 hour drive to Seljalandsfoss Waterfall: These falls are gorgeous AND you can walk behind them for some amazing views and pictures.
+~2 hour drive to get here.
+These falls are gorgeous AND you can walk behind them for some amazing views and pictures.
 Around 1 hour stay here.
 Make sure you wear rain boots and a rain jacket as it’s misty and muddy.
 This is a must stop and one of the most popular Iceland attractions.

 - From Seljalandsfoss, walk to the hidden Gljufrabui Waterfall.
 It is a 4 minute walk to the left on the path.
 This was definitely a highlight for a few reasons, but mostly because there are 1/4 amount of tourists compared to Seljalandsfoss so it was serene, hidden and solo (also very muddy and wet and you are walking through a light stream of water and rocks).
 Wear raincoats because you get up close and personal in the small waterfall.

-- 30 minute drive further East on the Ring Road to Skogafoss Waterfall.
+30 minute drive further East on the Ring Road to Skogafoss Waterfall is the next stop on your Iceland itinerary.
 Another top thing to do in Iceland on the South Coast.
 It is a massive stunning waterfall and you can walk the staircase to the top (2 hour stay) or just look from the bottom (30 minute stay).
 There is a very good chance of seeing rainbows here, too!

-- Continue the drive and stay overnight in Vik or Kirkjubaejarklauster (Klauster) town.
+- Continue the drive on Ring Road and stay overnight in Vik or Kirkjubaejarklauster (Klauster) town.

 - #1 restaurant in Klauster: Systrakaffi at Klausturvegi 13.
 A good cafe with pizza and burgers.
 Ate here both nights we stayed here.
 It was a very good restaurant (at least for Iceland’s standard).